Accelerator-One-Days-Track-1/skill-sharpening-project-two/readme.md

 It should always only be a learning tool.

 As a programmer, as you get better, you should be able to solve these problems without using LLMs as you will be asked to do in professional interviews.

+## Project scoring

+This project is only based on **completion.** To complete a file, all of the tests associated with that file must pass.
+Each file you complete is worth 1 point.
+If you complete no test for that file, you will receive 0 points.
+If some tests pass for that file, you will receive 0.5 points.

 ## Getting Started